Background graphic. Green water bubbles.

 Global HyPT Center

-Large-scale hydrogen production with net-zero emissions of greenhouse gases is essential to meet the Paris Agreement’s climate targets and limit global warming to 2˚C. Net-zero hydrogen enables decarbonization of many energy-intensive and hard-to-abate industries such as ammonia, steel, cement, aluminum, transportation, energy storage, among many others.
+Large-scale hydrogen production with net-zero emissions of greenhouse gases is essential to meet the Paris Agreement’s climate targets and limit global warming to 2˚C. Net-zero hydrogen facilitates decarbonization of many traditional energy-intensive and hard-to-abate industries such as ammonia, steel, cement, aluminum, and transportation.
+It also enables new industries in storage of solar and wind power as well as carbon conversion and utilization for synthetic fuels, polymers, and plastics.
 However, net-zero hydrogen is currently several times more expensive than hydrogen produced from fossil fuels, which hinders its wide adoption.

 The Global Hydrogen Production Technologies (HyPT) Center establishes an international partnership of six countries – US, Australia, Canada, UK, Egypt, and Germany – to formulate a pathway to low-cost large-scale net-zero hydrogen production, with funding from US, Australia, Canada, and UK.
 Researchers with diverse expertise from many institutions in different countries interweave under the Center to work synergistically with the common goal of achieving US$1/kg and gigatons/year net-zero hydrogen production.